-Earlier this year, former Philadelphia Eagles long snapper Jon Dorenbos got a nifty little surprise from the Super Bowl-winners despite not playing with the team last season.
+Back in 2018, former Philadelphia Eagles long snapper Jon Dorenbos got a nifty little surprise from the Super Bowl-winners despite not suiting up with the team that season.

 — Philadelphia Eagles (@Eagles) June 21, 2018